At a Glance

 - Demonstrate a matching financial commitment from at least one other unit on campus;

-- Involve a project that is organized by a person or unit affiliated with UNC;
+- Be organized by a person or unit affiliated with UNC;

-- Preference is given to proposals that involve more than one department or school in order to encourage interdisciplinary work and to proposals that engage faculty, students and staff;
+- Preference is given to proposals that involve more than one department or school to encourage interdisciplinary work and to proposals that engage faculty, students and staff;

 - Priority is given to proposals that open access to global opportunities;

 - All awards granted during the current academic year must be expended by May 31.
-For activity with a later start date, please hold your application until awards reopen next academic year.
+For activities with a later start date, please submit your application in the next academic year.